 Prepared Food Vendors

 There are two categories of prepared foods.
 Low risk, which may be made in a home kitchen because it is usually dry, high acid, high salt, or high sugar and high risk, which may only be prepared in a commercial kitchen unless permission is given from the Fraser Health Authority.
 While a jury may not be held, new prepared food vendors may be asked to provide samples of products, photos of stall set up, and information about other markets attended (if any).
 All prepared food vendors must comply with the Fraser Health Authority’s Guideline for the Sale of Foods at Temporary Food Markets and will be required to apply for an Application for Sale of Food at Temporary Food Markets.

 New prepared food vendors may be asked to come and show their products at a jury panel.
 The panel would made up of selected members of the community with expertise in various aspects of a number of areas.
 The panel will make recommendations to the Market Manager, and the final decision rests with the Market Manager.
 If the applicant has missed the jury date, photographs, written descriptions of methods, etc may suffice.
 Email the Market Manager for information about the jury panel process.

 All prepared food vendors must keep on hand at each market and submit copies of supporting documents of:

-- A hand washing station if sampling or portioning food on site
+- A hand washing station if sampling food on site.

 - A sign displayed stating that the products were made in a home kitchen unless a commercial kitchen was used to prepare all of the products being sold.